-- I. Utilizes the nursing process in the care of persons and families requiring health care services in the hospital, home, and community. - A. Assesses - 1.
-Data Collection: Utilizes sensory-perceptual skills - Analysis: Identifies the etiology and signs and symptoms of health needs and/or potential needs - 3.
-Interpretation: Applies principles of pathophysiology and the sciences and humanities - Nursing Diagnosis: Indentifies specific needs of the individual, family, and selected group - B. Formulates a creative and comprehensive plan of nursing therapy - 1.
+- 1. Data Collection: Utilizes sensory-perceptual skills - 2.
+Analysis: Identifies the etiology and signs and symptoms of health needs and/or potential needs - 3.
+Interpretation: Applies principles of pathophysiology and the sciences and humanities - 4.
+Nursing Diagnosis: Indentifies specific needs of the individual, family, and selected group - B. Formulates a creative and comprehensive plan of nursing therapy - 1.
 Establishes priorities of health needs - 2.
 Establishes goals for meeting health needs and/or potential health needs with the individual, family, or selected group - 3.
 Utilizes multiple resources in the development of plan of nursing therapy - C. Implements the planned nursing therapy - 1.
 Utilizes scientific principles in the implementation of planned therapy - 2.
 Implements nursing therapy as indicated by the priorities of health needs - 3.
 Coordinates the nursing therapy within the therapeutic regime - 4.
 Utilizes effective communication skills - 5.
 Utilizes effective methods to facilitate health education in nursing therapies - 6.
 Utilizes self to enact nursing care for therapeutic effect - 7.
 Enacts nursing care which is professionally safe and reasonably prudent - D. Evaluates the effectiveness of the planned nursing therapy - 1.
 Utilizes the stated goals as bases for evaluation - 2.
-Utilizes specific measurable observations - E. Revises and alters the plan of nursing therapy based upon the evaluation - II.
-Accepts responsibility for personal and professional growth as a citizen and a professional nurse - A. Identifies strengths and weaknesses of performance through self-evaluation - B. Seeks guidance at the appropriate time - C. Demonstrates a motivation for continuous growth and learning.
+Utilizes specific measurable observations - E. Revises and alters the plan of nursing therapy based upon the evaluation - Accepts responsibility for personal and professional growth as a citizen and a professional nurse - A. Identifies strengths and weaknesses of performance through self-evaluation - B. Seeks guidance at the appropriate time - C. Demonstrates a motivation for continuous growth and learning.